Forms and Procedures for New Degree Programs

 Requests Requiring Board of Regents Approval

-Requests must be submitted to the Office of Academic Affairs at least three and a half months before the Board of Regents meeting.
-This includes proposals for new doctoral programs.
+Requests that require Board of Regents approval are new doctoral or professional programs and bachelor’s and master’s programs, the costs of which will be at or above $2 million during the first five years.
+Requests must be submitted to the Office of Academic Affairs at least three and a half months before the Board of Regents meeting at which the institution wishes the item to be considered.
 OAA staff will make every effort to review the request in time for the next Board meeting.

 |Board of Regents Meeting||Proposals Due No Later Than|